Lupennat/lupdo/README.md

 ### Pdo Raw Pool Connection

 Lupdo offers the possibility of retrieving a raw connection from the pool, to perform any unexposed operations.\
-The connection returned is the original [third-party](#driver-options) connection used behind the scenes by Lupdo.
+The connection returned is the original [Driver Connection](#available-drivers) used behind the scenes by Lupdo.

 > **Warning**
 > Once the connection has been used, the connection must be released, otherwise the pool will not be able to disconnect.